Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 **Case Study 2** – There have been major system updates (e.g., GRUB), and the ESPs are synchronized.

 - The server is able to boot in normal mode because all ESPs are up-to-date, and the RAID rebuild can be performed in normal mode.
-- The server is unable to boot in normal mode, it is rebooted into rescue mode, where you can rebuild the RAID and recreate the EFI partition on the new disk.
+- The server is unable to boot in normal mode, use the rescue mode environment to rebuild the RAID and recreate the EFI partition on the new disk.

-**Case Study 3** – There have been major system updates (e.g GRUB) to the OS and the ESPs partitions have not been synchronised
+**Case Study 3** – There have been major system updates (e.g GRUB) to the OS and the ESPs partitions have not been synchronised.

-- The server is unable to boot in normal mode and is rebooted into rescue mode, where you can rebuild the RAID, recreate the EFI System Partition on the new disk, and reinstall the bootloader (e.g., GRUB).
+- The server is unable to boot in normal mode, use the rescue mode environment to rebuild the RAID, recreate the EFI System Partition on the new disk, and reinstall the bootloader (e.g., GRUB).
 - The server can boot in normal mode (for example, when the OS is upgraded but the GRUB version remains unchanged), allowing you to proceed with the RAID rebuild.

 In some cases, booting from an out-of-date ESP may fail; for example, a major GRUB update can render the GRUB binary in the ESP incompatible with newer GRUB modules in the `/boot` partition.